mlflow/mlflow/examples/deployments/deployments_server/mlflow_models/README.md

 }
 ```

-It is important to note that the MLflow AI Gateway does not perform validation on a configured route until the point of querying.
-Creating a route that interfaces with the
+It is important to note that the MLflow Deployments server does not perform validation on a configured endpoint until the point of querying.
+Creating a endpoint that interfaces with the
-MLflow model server that is returning a payload that is incompatible with the configured route type definition will raise 502 exceptions only when queried.
+MLflow model server that is returning a payload that is incompatible with the configured endpoint type definition will raise 502 exceptions only when queried.

-> **NOTE:** It is important to validate the output response of a model served by MLflow to ensure compatibility with the MLflow AI Gateway route definitions.
-Not all model outputs are compatible with given route types.
+> **NOTE:** It is important to validate the output response of a model served by MLflow to ensure compatibility with the MLflow Deployments endpoint definitions.
+Not all model outputs are compatible with given endpoint types.

 ## Creating and logging an embeddings model